-Primary lateral sclerosis is a rare neuromuscular disease characterized by progressive muscle weakness in the voluntary muscles.
+PLS (primary lateral sclerosis).
+A muscle nerve disease in which the motor nerve cells to decline.
+PLS leads to stiffness and spasticity of the muscles in the mouth, legs and arms.
+It can lead to disability.
 PLS belongs to a group of disorders known as motor neuron diseases.
 By PLS, central locomotive nerve cells in a brain territory die off.
 It causes a scarring/ hardening of the tissue alongside the spinal cord.
 The whole of the pyramidal channel can be affected; The upper nerve passages continue to be unaffected though.
 The tissue hardening originates in the lower section of the spinal cord and results in spasticity of the legs.

 In the course of the process the hardening may expand to the upper part, up to the neck spinal cord region and the brainstem.
 This development may end up in mal or non-functioning of the moving process of legs, Arms, and hands and a defective process of your speech and swallow organ functions.

 PLS is a diagnosis of exclusion.
 This means that it yet no test is that determines or someone PLS has.